The Grange Festival: Performances

 The 2018 season opened with DANCE@THEGRANGE directed by Wayne McGregor and Edward Watson, followed by a well-received production of Handel's Agrippina with the Academy of Ancient Music.
 The Barber of Seville by Rossini directed by Stephen Barlow followed.
 Copley returned to direct Mozart's The Abduction from the Seraglio and a single concert performance of Candide by Leonard Bernstein completed the season.

-In 2019 McGregor returned with performances of 21st Century Women.
+In 2019 McGregor returned with performances of "21st Century Women".
 The three operas were Mozart's The Marriage of Figaro directed by Martin Lloyd Evans and conducted by Richard Egarr with the Academy of Ancient Music, Falstaff by Giuseppe Verdi and an operatic production of Handel's oratorio, Belshazzar.
-There was also a single concert by the John Wilson Orchestra entitled Gershwin in Hollywood.
+There was also a single concert by the John Wilson Orchestra entitled "Gershwin in Hollywood".

-The 2020 season was to be Rossini's La Cenerentola directed by Stephen Barlow and conducted by David Parry.
-Britten's A Midsummer Night's Dream directed by Paul Curran will be conducted by Anthony Kraus, with performances falling on the 60th anniversary of the premiere (11 June), as well as on the Summer Solstice (20 June) and Midsummer's Day (24 June).
-Francesco Cilluffo returns to conduct Puccini's Manon Lescaut in a new production by Stephen Lawless.
-The season will also see the return of Dance@TheGrange directed by Wayne McGregor, and concert performances of Lerner & Loewe's My Fair Lady conducted by Alfonso Casado Trigo and directed by Paul Curran.
-Due to the coronavirus pandemic, the festival was cancelled on 18 March 2020.
+The 2020 season was cancelled on 18 March 2020 due to the coronavirus pandemic.
+The planned season was to include Rossini's La Cenerentola directed by Stephen Barlow and conducted by David Parry; Britten's A Midsummer Night's Dream directed by Paul Curran and conducted by Anthony Kraus; and Puccini's Manon Lescaut conducted by Francesco Cilluffo in a new production by Stephen Lawless.
+The season was also to see the return of Dance@TheGrange directed by Wayne McGregor, and concert performances of Lerner & Loewe's My Fair Lady conducted by Alfonso Casado Trigo and directed by Paul Curran.

-In response to the coronavirus pandemic, an outdoor 'promenade' production entitled Precipice, compiled by director and writer Sinéad O'Neill and designer Joanna Parker, was performed over the weekend of 22/23 August 2020.
+In response to the coronavirus pandemic, an outdoor "promenade" production entitled Precipice, compiled by director and writer Sinéad O'Neill and designer Joanna Parker, was performed over the weekend of 22/23 August 2020.
 This work incorporated opera, acrobatics, dance, choral and instrumental music and received generally positive reviews.